 Kathy Herman maintains a practice focused on providing strategic advice and counsel to companies, management and entrepreneurs on a broad variety of business issues.
-Kathy advises clients a wide range of clients in corporate, commercial and securities issues, such as:
+Kathy regularly advises clients on matters such as:

 - debt and equity financings